 However, source tagged tracers behave slightly different in S0Wopt.
 For S0Wopt, globally, total methane show a similar increasing trend as S0Aopt (as discussed in section 3.1.2).
 All the anthropogenic tracers show increasing trends during 1983-1998 except CH4ENE (i.e., -0.3 ppb yr-1).
 Anthropogenic tracers (except CH4OAT) in general correlate well with total methane.
 CH4WET show a significant increasing trend during this period (i.e., 7.0 ppb yr-1) and correlate relatively well with total methane.
 During 1999-2006, anthropogenic tracers such as CH4ENE and CH4WST show increasing trends (i.e., 1.8 ppb yr-1 and 1.9 ppb yr-1) and correlate relatively well with total methane, whereas all other tracers show decreasing trends and are anticorrelated with total methane.
-During this time period, wetland tracer (i.e., CH4WET) shows a slightly decreasing trend (i.e., -0.6 ppb yr-1), mainly due to the slightly higher CH4WET sinks (i.e., 226 Tg yr-1) than sources (i.e., 223 Tg yr-1).
+During this time, our wetland tracer (i.e., CH4WET) shows a slightly decreasing trend (i.e., -0.6 ppb yr-1), mainly due to the slightly higher CH4WET sinks (i.e., 226 Tg yr-1) than sources (i.e., 223 Tg yr-1).
 During 2007-2017, anthropogenic tracers such as CH4AGR, CH4ENE, and CH4WST show significant increasing trends (i.e., 2.3 ppb yr-1, 6.9 ppb yr-1 , and 1.6 ppb yr-1) and correlate quite well with total methane whereas all other tracers except CH4OAT show decreasing trends and poor correlation with total methane.
 On the other hand, CH4WET shows a significant decreasing trend during this period (i.e., -4.6 ppb yr-1) and an anticorrelation with total methane.
-The decreasing trend of CH4WET are due to higher CH4WET sinks (i.e., 217 Tg yr-1) than sources (i.e., 206 Tg yr-1) during this time period.
-In general, the results from S0Wopt suggest that globally, during 1983-1998 period, wetland sector is the major contributor to the methane increase, which is contradict to the previous studies that suggest anthropogenic emissions as the major contributors (e.g. Dlugokencky et al., 2011).
+The decreasing trend of CH4WET is due to higher CH4WET sinks (i.e., 217 Tg yr-1) than sources (i.e., 206 Tg yr-1) during this period.
+In general, the results from S0Wopt suggest that globally, during 1983-1998, wetlands are the major contributor to the methane increase, which contradict previous studies that suggest anthropogenic emissions as the major contributors (e.g., Dlugokencky et al., 2011).
 During 1999-2006, when methane stabilizes, increases in methane emissions from energy and waste sectors dominate the increases in total methane sources as well as their tagged tracers (i.e., CH4ENE and CH4WST), whereas increases in methane sinks dominate all other tracers.
-Therefore, the imbalance between total methane sinks and sources dominate the total methane trend, which is also the case in S0Aopt during this time period.
-During 2007-2017, energy sector is the major contributor to the methane renewed growth similar to that in S0Aopt.
+Therefore, the imbalance between total methane sinks and sources dominate the total methane trend, which is also the case in S0Aopt during this time.
+During 2007-2017, energy is the major contributor to the methane renewed growth similar to that in S0Aopt.